MontagueM/DestinyDocs/README.md

 You're free to skip any bits you think are unnecessary.
 This documentation presumes you are a capable programmer, up to object-oriented programming.
 The code provided will be in Python for ease of understanding.

 ### What this is for:
-* Introducing static techniques
+:white_check_mark: Introducing static techniques

-* Providing a basic understanding of reading binary in hex form
+:white_check_mark: Providing a basic understanding of reading binary in hex form

-* An intro to how the Tiger engine for Destiny uses binary to store data (headers, terminators, file references)
+:white_check_mark: An intro to how the Tiger engine for Destiny uses binary to store data (headers, terminators, file references)

-* Some basic examples of analysing classes and table structures
+:white_check_mark: Some basic examples of analysing classes and table structures

 ### What this is not for:
-* Dynamic reverse engineering, including debugging (against Bungie ToS)
+:x: Dynamic reverse engineering, including debugging (against Bungie ToS)

-* A library for existing Destiny datamining classes
+:x: A library for existing Destiny datamining classes

-* Finding or grouping files
+:x: Finding or grouping files

 If anyone asks you to or provides a tutorial on how to do any of the following with regards to Destiny *in any way*:
 * Memory/RAM access